dhardin/SP-SecurityRequest/README.md

     - options : Object containing the various options you wish to pass to initModule.

 ##Options
+- url:
+  - Type: String
+  - Description: URL of the SharePoint site.
 - guid:
   - Type: String
   - Description: GUID of the SharePoint list you wish to create the list item at.